 The Musee d'Orsay is Paris impressionism museum.
-Opened in 1986 in a former train station, Musee d'Orsay exhibits among other treasures 86 paintings by Claude Monet including the Saint-Lazare Station, the Rue Montorgueil in Paris, Celebration of 30 June 1878, Wind Effect, Series of The Poplars, Rouen Cathedral.
-Harmony in Blue and the Poppy field.
+Opened in 1986 in a former train station built in 1900, Musee d'Orsay exhibits among other treasures 86 paintings by Claude Monet including the Saint-Lazare Station, the Rue Montorgueil in Paris, Celebration of 30 June 1878, Wind Effect, Series of The Poplars, Rouen Cathedral.
+Paris museums.

 Optimize your visit to Musee d'Orsay.
 Choose a left bank hotel, a great district at walking distance to Musee d'Orsay.

 Built in 1900, the Gare d'Orsay was originally a railway station built for the Chemin de Fer de Paris à Orleans, with trains to Bordeaux and the atlantic coast.

 The station was finished in time for the 1900 Exposition Universelle to the design of three architects: Lucien Magne, Émile Bénard and Victor Laloux.
 By 1939, the station's short platforms had become unsuitable for the longer trains that had come to be used for mainline services.
 After 1939 it was used for suburban services.
 It was then used as a set for several films, such as Kafka's The Trial adapted by Orson Welles.
 The suggestion was made to turn the station into a museum that would bridge the gap between the Louvre and the Centre Pompidou.
 The plan was accepted by Georges Pompidou and a study was commissioned in 1974.
 The museum officially opened in December 1986 by then-president, François Mitterrand.